AaronDDM/BazingaExposeRoutingBundle/index.markdown

 {% endhighlight %}

 These routes will be added to the exposed routes.
+You can use regular expression patterns if you don't want to list all your routes name by name.

 You can prevent to expose a route by configuring it as below: